amitpal-source/Scala-workshop/README.md

 language you think is best for your problem at hand, and whichever library you want, no matter which language it came from.

-# Exercise 2: Building native platform binaries from Scala applications with GraalVM
+# Exercise 2: Building Native Platform binaries from Scala Applications with GraalVM

 ![micronaut](images/micronaut.png)